toddmotto/angularjs-styleguide/README.md

       .config(config);
     ```

-  - **Controller.resolve property**: Never bind logic to the router itself, reference a `resolve` property for each Controller to couple the logic
+  - **Controller.resolve property**: Never bind logic to the router itself.
+Reference a `resolve` property for each Controller to couple the logic

     ```javascript
     // bad